craigbuckler/dockerwebdev/content/tutorials/install-docker.md

 ---
 title: How to install Docker on Windows, mac OS, and Linux
-description: The third chapter of "Docker for Web Developers" provides Docker installation instructions for Windows, mac OS, and Linux.
+description: The third chapter of the "Docker for Web Developers" book provides Docker installation instructions for Windows, mac OS, and Linux.
 keywords: excerpt, sample, chapter, install, load
 shareimage: install-docker.png
 date: 2020-10-30